Old Car Buy Back Program Expands Model Years

 Source: Santa Barbara County Air Pollution Control District

-Since 2006, the District’s program has purchased vehicles from Santa Barbara County residents looking to retire their older cars, which produce more emissions than newer versions.
-The program has cut more than 200 tons of smog-forming pollution by taking 5,500 older cars off the road.
-The vehicles that would still qualify for this program locally account for five percent of the vehicles in the county but represent more than 27 percent of the county’s car emissions.
+Since 2006, the District’s program has purchased vehicles from Santa Barbara County residents looking to retire their older cars, which produce more emissions than newer models.
+The program has cut nearly 600 tons of smog-forming pollution by taking 6,000 older cars off the road.
+Today, the vehicles that qualify for this program account for seven percent of the vehicles on the road, but represent more than 38 percent of the county’s vehicle emissions.

 The vehicles bought by this program are removed from the road permanently after a licensed auto dismantler crushes the cars.
 The District works with specific dismantlers in Goleta, Lompoc, and Santa Maria.

 For more information, including a full list of requirements, call (805) 961-8814 or visit the District’s website.